shadow036/machine-learning-in-applications/README.md

 ### Temporal Anomalies

 Autoencoder models often become able to well reconstruct also the anomalies in the data.
 This phenomenon is more evident when there are anomalies in the training set.
-In particular when these anomalies are labeled, a setting called semi-supervised, the best way to train autoencoders is to ignore anomalies and minimize the reconstruction error on normal data.
+In particular when these anomalies are labelled, a setting called semi-supervised, the best way to train autoencoders is to ignore anomalies and minimize the reconstruction error on normal data.
 And model AE-SAD offers solution for this issue according to it.
 [4]

 As we know, the normal data includes many temporal anomalies (abnormal readings).
 Therefore, the performance of the model will have been increased, if temporal anomalies could be avoided in training.
 Because of that, the loss function will be changed as following to avoid or learn less from temporal anomalies.